The new world is as yet behind the veil of destiny in my eyes, however, its dawn has been unveiledMuhammad Iqbal

 * * *

-They laughed, cried, and hugged with every small victory.
+They laughed, cried, and hugged with every small victory as Mariah slowly recovered that part of her spirit and inquisitiveness that had endeared her to Jon.
 Jon worked with Mariah through the days and weeks that turned into months until she was able to manage alone.
 Although Jon kept up with Mariah, he remained dedicated to his work and his masters.

-Mariah continued to work on developing her fine motor skills and treated herself to forays into the forest and researching history, always stopping to learn more about her beloved age of romanticism.
+Mariah continued to work on developing her fine motor skills and treated herself to forays into the forest and researching history, always stopping to learn more about her beloved age of Renaissance where enlightenment led to periods of change and lifted humankind from the darkness left by the collapse of the Roman Empire and the resurgence of tribal conflict, disease, and famine.
 She worked on getting herself in shape and read everything she could find online to pass the time.

 The girl who once wished she could feel the same freedom as the seagulls that sailed on the currents of wind accepted her isolation as punishment for her wayward dreams of self-determination and equality.
 Ironically, in isolation, she was free to roam the tranquil land around her home and imagine whatever she felt without the shackles of duty and desire.